What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 “Which properties will become harder to justify, and which properties will remain resilient?”

-Because Australia, including Melbourne does not have one property market.
+Because Australia, including Melbourne, does not have one property market.
 A quality family home in a tightly held school zone will not behave the same way as a generic investor-focused apartment in an oversupplied or overpriced precinct.

 Same country.
+Different Property.
+Different Location.
 Different dynamics.

 First, what has actually changed?